Hrushikraj/batch_scripts/README.md

 - **Day 3**: File obfuscation techniques like renaming critical files.
 - **Day 4**: Basic automation to simulate system changes (e.g., disabling system tools).
 - **Day 5**: Dropping and executing files via batch scripts.
+    Clik Here to Read Instructions of Day05 Batch Scripts

 ### Week 2: Working with Persistence Mechanisms
 - **Day 8**: Writing a script to create persistence by adding to the startup folder or registry.